Early Collaborative Games of Fantasy and Imagination

 Little games like novels are played.
 People sit in a circle.
 One person begins a subject for a romance and continues it until he is in some difficulty.
 This being the case, his neighbor speaks and continues in the same way, so from one to the other there are adventures, sometimes very pleasant ones.
 Midnight being near, the King bids good evening to the Queen

 Two untranslated variants of the game with complete examples can be found in the final third of the "Second Day" of La Maison des jeux published in 1642 by Charles Sorel (a novelist and historian who had been an advisor to Louis XIII in 1640).
 The Game of the Romance is also mentioned briefly in de Scudéry's 1667 "Games, Serving as a Preface to Mathilde."
 A verse rendering of the fairy tale "La Creste de Coq-d'Inde" (1712) came about in much the same way as a jeu du roman: the Duchess of Maine proposing that Nicolas de Malézieu and Charles-Claude Genest take evenly-divided turns composing it over the course of three afternoons.
+In 1714, Pierre de Marivaux's novel La Voiture embourbée included a complete parody example of the game, in this case called "Le Roman impromptu," and framed by a more realistic narrative about the situation in which it was played.
 And the Comte de Caylus's 1743 fairy tale "La Princesse Lumineuse" still mentions the game, listing it among other games known in reality but within the context of the fairy tale being 'invented' for the amusement of an imaginary king.
 Earlier story games existed as well, e.g. telling a story to illustrate a proverb (1642) or the very simple combinatoric story game of "Thief" (1551).

 However, the two forms given by Sorel for the Game of the Romance are especially interesting.
 In the first, shorter form, one player must invent a story incorporating a list of words selected at the start, a challenge accepted throughout the 17th, 18th, and early 19th centuries (e.g. also published by Harsdörffer as "Die zergliederte Mähre" in 1645 in the 5th book of his Gesprächspiele; and forming the basis of a short story published in Mercure Galant in July 1704, notably claiming an unnamed woman reinvented the game based on bout rimés in poetry; as well as an enigma by Jacques Vergier published in 1726; poetry in the Journal de Paris in 1780; Kotzebue's novel History of My Father in 1788; GutsMuths's game "Die Erzähler, oder das Geschichtemachen" in 1796; a fable in Mercure de France in 1802; a monthly song composition challenge in L'Epicurien français in 1808; "Das einfache Wörterspiel" in 1828; etc.).